intel/zephyr.js/README.md

 $ source deps/zephyr/zephyr-env.sh
 ```

-### Buildig Linux target
+### Building Linux target
-You can build linux target on Mac OSX using BOARD=linux, follow instructions on "Building and running on Linux", this will create the jslinux ouput.
+You can build the "linux" target on Mac OSX using BOARD=linux, follow instructions for "Building and running on Linux".
+This will create the jslinux ouput.

 ### Building QEMU and Arduino 101 targets
-You can build QEMU with BOARD=qemu_x86 and Arduino 101 with BOARD=arduino_101, you'll need to install crosstool-ng and ARC compiler from Arduino IDE.
-(Note. there's a linker issue currently with crosstool-ng when building Arduino 101 see [here](https://jira.zephyrproject.org/browse/ZEP-1994), but qemu_x86 should work)
+You can build QEMU with BOARD=qemu_x86 and Arduino 101 with BOARD=arduino_101, you'll need to install crosstool-ng and ARC compiler from Arduino IDE. (**Note** there's a linker issue currently with crosstool-ng when building Arduino 101 see [here](https://jira.zephyrproject.org/browse/ZEP-1994), but qemu_x86 should work)

-You'll need to install Homebrew first so you can install crosstool-ng, follow the Zephyr instructions [here](https://www.zephyrproject.org/doc/getting_started/installation_mac.html)
+You'll need to install Homebrew first so you can install crosstool-ng.
+Follow the Zephyr instructions [here](https://www.zephyrproject.org/doc/getting_started/installation_mac.html)

-After installing crosstool-ng, create and mount the image using our script
+After installing crosstool-ng, create and mount the image using our script:
 ```bash
 $ osxmountzephyr.sh
 ```

-This will create a image mounted under /Volumes/CrossToolNG, you can then configure crosstool-ng
+This will create an image mounted under /Volumes/CrossToolNG.
+You can then configure crosstool-ng:
 ```bash
 cd /Volumes/CrossToolNG
 mkdir build